Aloe Vera Root Rot: What Are The Causes and How To Save Your Plant?

 Introduction

 Aloe vera is a popular succulent plant known for its numerous health benefits and versatile uses.
-However, encountering an aloe vera plant without roots can be a cause for concern for many gardeners and plant enthusiasts.
+However, root rot in aloe vera plant can be a cause for concern for many gardeners and plant enthusiasts.

 In this article, we will explore the reasons behind aloe vera plants lacking roots and guide us on what can be done to address this issue effectively.